-An overview of theories of human learning and behaviour.
-Traditional behavioural approaches will include classical and operant conditioning and discussion of traditional behaviour management techniques (reinforcement, punishment, token economies).
+An examination of the environmental issues that shape the lives of children and their families.
+The course focuses on the experience of children in multicultural, multilingual, and multiracial families.
+The influence of communities and policies on family functioning is examined.
+Prerequisite: EDU 2201 punishment, token economies).
 Social learning theory will be examined in relation to traditional approaches.
 Understanding of learning and behaviour to be extended by reviewing theories of memory, perception, attention, cognitive development, concept learning, information processing, metacognition and motivation.
-An examination will be made of the relevance of these theories to techniques for promoting learning and managing behaviour (e.g. cognitive behaviour modification, mnemonic strategies. self-regulation).
+An examination will be made of the relevance of these theories to techniques for promoting learning and managing behaviour (e.g. cognitive behaviour modification, mnemonic strategies, self-regulation).
 Prerequisites: EDU 1102 and EDU 1103